Programme

 Laura Fitzpatrick | University College London | UK

-Dr Karin Gehring | Tilburg University | Netherlands
+Karin Gehring | Tilburg University | Netherlands

 Abby Harper-Payne | Imperial Healthcare NHS Trust | UK